Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 I have also attained from Planet, details of the memory regions used on the CoDi chip and external memory.

+#### Recovery

+Currently, it would appear the stock CoDi, when it encounters a non-recoverable error just simply restarts.
+There is also *no way* to debug CoDi without soldering a data line directly onto the chip - or so I've been told.

+Therefore, it is my aim to incoporate the following enhancements to CoDirs:

+- Logging.
+    Logging should be initialised as soon as possible, and stored in a buffer.
+    The buffer should be 'flushed' to the OS on the MTK chip as soon as a log comes in.
+- Recovery
+    - The recovery process should include, in execution order:
+        - Shutting down OS to minimal state, preparing for memory dump and recovery message.
+        - Dump logs to MTK chip.
+        - Dump memory to MTK
+        - Display recovery icon, and await restart.

 ## Firmware delivery